-17. Any of the following may apply to the court to issue an order under section 22-
+- 17. Any of the following may apply to the court to issue for an order under section 22- - (a) an individual who alleges that he or she has suffered or may suffer harm as a result of an electronic communication; - (b) a parent, or legal guardian, if the individual is a child or representative on behalf of an individual if the individual is a child or a person suffering from mental incapacity, as the case may be; - (c) the legally appointed representative, if the individual has mental incapacity;

-- (a) an individual who alleges that he or she has suffered or may suffer harm as a result of an electronic communication; - (b) a parent, legal guardian or representative on behalf of an individual if the individual is a child or a person suffering from mental incapacity, as the case may be; - (c) the school principal or head teacher of a registered school, or his or her delegate, if the individual is a student of that school who consents; - (d) the Commission on behalf, and with the consent, of an individual if the individual has lodged a complaint under this Act; or - (e) the police, if the electronic communication constitutes a threat to the safety of an individual.
+- (ed) the school principal or head teacher of a registered school, or his or her delegate, if the individual is a child and a student of that at the school and who consents; - (de) the Commission on behalf, and with the consent, of an individual if the individual has lodged a complaint under this Act; or - (ef) the police, if the electronic communication constitutes a threat to the safety of an individual.